 The Monarch Sanctuary (Lepidoptera terrarium) will be eight stories of new commercial construction in Nolita, NYC.
 Programmatically, the building space will mostly contain retail and office life.
-Yet central to its purpose is serving as a breeding ground and sanctuary for the monarch butterfly (Danaus plexippus).
+Yet central to its purpose is serving as a semi-porous breeding ground, waystation, and sanctuary for the monarch butterfly (Danaus plexippus).
 It is a pioneering building – one that aims to be ecologically generous, weaving butterfly conservation strategies into its design through the integration of monarch habitat in its façades, roof, and atrium.
 Not just a building envelope, the edifice is a new biome of coexistence for people, plants, and butterflies.

 The monarch butterfly of North America is a threatened species.
 The U.S. Fish & Wildlife Services is currently assessing whether the monarch needs to be granted “endangered species” status, while the monarch population erodes due to the combined forces of agricultural pesticides and habitat loss.
 Monarchs are a delicate presence in New York City, migrating each year from Mexico and Florida to the city’s precious green spaces to lay their eggs on the milkweed plant.

 This project will vitally serve as a large-scale Lepidoptera terrarium.
-It will bolster the monarch’s presence in the city through two strategies: open plantings of milkweed and nectar flowers on the roof, rear façade, and terrace will provide breeding ground and habitat for wild monarchs, while enclosed colonies in the atrium and street side double-skin façade will grow monarch population.
+It will bolster the monarch’s presence in the city through two strategies: open plantings of milkweed and nectar flowers on the roof, rear façade, and terrace will provide breeding ground and stopover habitat for wild monarchs, while enclosed colonies in the atrium and street side double-skin façade will grow monarch population.
 The insects will be periodically released to join the wild population, enhancing overall species population numbers.

-Our connection the community of NYC is essential.
+Our connection to the community of NYC is essential.
 The prime location will attract attention and educate the public on Monarch extinction.
 It has a total area of 30,000 square feet and is to be located in the heart of Nolita, between Soho and the burgeoning art district along the Bowery, and a few blocks west of the New Museum.
 The site is just around the corner from the Storefront for Art and Architecture and currently exists as two plots occupied by small residential buildings, which will be combined into a single property.